-- 1. Maintain a minimum 3.00 for all GPAs. - The iPOS GPA is calculated on all courses that appear on the student's approved iPOS (with the exception of LAW and Transfer credits).
-This includes courses taken as an undergraduate student that are added to an iPOS for an Accelerated Master's. - Cumulative ASU GPA represents all courses completed at ASU during the graduate career.
-This includes graduate and undergraduate courses taken as a non-degree seeking graduate student and any courses taken at ASU after conferral of a bachelor's degree.
+1. Maintain a minimum 3.00 for all GPAs.

-- The Overall Graduate GPA is based on all courses numbered 500 or higher that appear on the transcript after admission to a graduate program or graduate non-degree.
-This includes shared coursework if in an approved accelerated bachelor's/master's program. - Courses with grades of "D" (1.00) and "E" (0.00) cannot appear on the iPOS but will be included when calculating the Graduate GPA.
-Courses with an "I" grade cannot appear on the iPOS - 2.
+- a.
+The iPOS GPA is calculated on all courses that appear on the student's approved iPOS (with the exception of LAW and Transfer credits).
+This includes courses taken as an undergraduate student that are added to an iPOS for an Accelerated Master's. - b.
+Cumulative ASU GPA represents all courses completed at ASU during the graduate career.
+This includes graduate and undergraduate courses taken as a degree-seeking or non-degree seeking graduate student and any courses taken at ASU after conferral of a bachelor's degree. - c.
+The Overall Graduate GPA is based on all courses numbered 500 or higher that appear on the transcript after admission to a graduate program or graduate non-degree.
+This includes shared coursework if in an approved accelerated bachelor's/master's program. - d.
+Courses with grades of "D" (1.00) and "E" (0.00) cannot appear on the iPOS but will be included when calculating the Graduate GPA.
+Courses with an "I" grade cannot appear on the iPOS. - 2.
 Satisfy all requirements of the graduate degree program. - 3.
-Satisfy the maximum time limit for graduation from the student's graduate degree program.
-A student has six years for masters; for doctoral, five years or ten years from comprehensive exams (whichever comes first). - 4.
-Successfully pass comprehensive exams, qualifying exams, foreign language exams, and the oral defense of the proposal/prospectus for the thesis or dissertation. - 5.
-Successfully complete the culminating experience (capstone/thesis equivalency course, MGT 589) with a grade of B (3.00) or higher. - 6.
+Satisfy the maximum time limit for graduation from the student's graduate degree program, as denoted in the program handbook. - 4.
+Successfully complete the culminating experience (e.g. capstone/thesis equivalency course, MGT 589) with a grade of B (3.00) or higher. - 5.
 Graduate students must remain continuously enrolled in their degree program.
 Failing to do so without a Graduate College approved Leave of Absence is considered to be a lack of academic progress and could result in discontinuation from the program.